UQatKIT/PySDE/docs/index.md

 !!! note "PySDE and Diffrax"

     The excellent [Diffrax](https://github.com/patrick-kidger/diffrax) library is a more powerful general-purpose library for solving SDEs.
-PySDE has the goal to be complementary to Diffrax, serving a niche: It is very simplke to use, understand, and extend (without knowledge of JAX).
+PySDE has the goal to be complementary to Diffrax, serving a niche: It is very simple to use, understand, and extend (without knowledge of JAX).
 Moreover, it is specifically tailored towards large trajectory ensembles on HPC architectures.
 At some point, PySDE might be come a wrapper to Diffrax, but even that wrapper code would probably be more complex than the current internals of PySDE.

 ## Installation